Frequently asked questions and discussed topics...

 This concept is a basic mistake by modern ayurveda gurus.
-Pathology needs to be normalised or corrected and physiology needs to be supported.
+Pathology needs to be normalized or corrected and physiology needs to be supported.
 Body type is neither a mistake or nor a health condition.
 None needs to or can 'balance' /correct it.
 Body type tells us what we are designed for.

 What is panchakarma cleansing?

 These are five advanced therapies performed by a fully trained ayurveda doctor.
 Each therapy takes at least 3 weeks in a fully equipped ayurveda hospital.
 A week to prepare mind, a week to prepare body, cleanse and a week to bring them back to normal diet.
 No one needs all the five.
-Requires round the clock supervision, counselling during the therapy and innumerable herbs for this.
+Requires round the clock supervision, counseling during the therapy and innumerable herbs for this.

 Isn't it life about 'balance'?